mvaled/mvaled.github.io/drafts/odoo-bus-implementation.rst

 As I commented on my `post about our migration to Odoo`_, our users open many tabs to the same Odoo instance.
-When the chat is active this means an open connection for each tab, and since a chat is interactive in nature all but one of these connections are not actually required [#notify]_.
+When the chat is active this means an open connection for each tab and, since a chat is interactive in nature, all but one of these connections are not actually required [#notify]_.
 This is only valid cause all those polling connections are `updating the same rows` in the DB.

 A few days ago `I reported`_ that switching from a threaded based deployment to a forked one (with a gevent_ based process for long polling connections), actually spiked the concurrency issues we were witnessing in our DB.
 Our DB complained about being unable to *serialize* concurrent transactions.
-Almost always this has to do with an update to the table ``im_chat_presence``, that holds the status of users in the chat.
+By inspecting the logs we noticed that almost always this had to do with an update to the table ``im_chat_presence``, that holds the status of users in the chat.

 I thought the forked model would diminish the chance of collisions because (I thought) Odoo would use a single DB connection per worker process and another